Mariyam Nisha: 2008–11: 14 Vileyrey and career breaks

 In 2009, Nisha collaborated with Amjad Ibrahim for his horror film Baaraige Fas, cast alongside Hussain Sobah, Amira Ismail, Ali Shameel, Mariyam Shakeela and Ahmed Azmeel.
 The film follows a temptress vampire who goes into a killing spree to quench her thirst.
 The film received mainly negative reviews from critics though her performance fetched her only Maldives Film Award nomination as the Best Actress.

 In 2011 Nisha played the role of Shaira, an irresponsible sister who hides her husband's dirty secret, in the Moomin Fuad-directed crime tragedy drama Loodhifa.
 Featuring an ensemble cast, the film deals with current social issues in the society told from different perspectives of the characters.
 Made on a budget of MVR 600,000, the film was declared a commercial failure though it received wide critical acclaim.
 Her performance received positive response from critics though some noted her talent was "misused" with the small screen time.
 However, Ahmed Nadheem from Haveeru had a different opinion and wrote: "In the long three hour movie, Nisha was featured for merely three minutes but she outshone the rest of actress with her strong performance.
 It was followed by a romantic horror film 14 Vileyrey, directed by Abdul Faththaah and starring Ali Seezan with Aishath Rishmy.
-Written by Ibrahim Waheed, the project faced controversy when the team of Kuhveriakee Kaakuhey? accuses Fatthah for "purloining the plot" of the latter.
+Written by Ibrahim Waheed, the project faced controversy when the team of Kuhveriakee Kaakuhey? accused Fatthah of "purloining the plot" of the latter.
 The film and her performance received mixed to positive reviews from critics; "Apart from her over-girly dialogue delivery at the beginning of the movie, she did a great job with the passing of the movie with countless expressions and acting skill".
 The film did good business at box office and was declared a "Hit".